Awasa Sidama Region, Ethiopia Travel Guide

 Learning a few basic phrases in Amharic displays respect and can greatly enrich your interactions.

-Government offices operate Monday to Friday, 8:30 AM to 12:30 PM and 1:FROM 1:30 pm to 5:30 PM, closed weekends and holidays.
+Government offices operate Monday to Friday, 8:30 AM to 12:30 PM and 1:FROM 1:FROM 1:30 pm to 5:30 PM, closed weekends and holidays.
 Shops generally open 8:00 AM or 9:00 AM until 7:00 PM to 9:00 PM.

-A local SIM card upon arrival offers easy mobile data and local calls, simplifying navigation and communication.
+A local SIM upon arrival offers easy mobile data and local calls, simplifying navigation and communication.
 Portable WiFi from Solis Wi-Fi is another option.

-Typically Monday to Friday, from 8:30 AM to 12:30 PM, and 1:30 PM to 5:30 PM.
+Typically Monday to Friday, from 8:30 AM to 12:30 PM, and ONE:30 PM to 5:30 PM.
 They close on weekends and national holidays.

 Shops generally open 8:00 AM or 9:00 AM until late evening (7:00 PM to 9:00 PM), some later.
-Restaurants generally open from early morning until 10:00 PM to 11:00 PM.
+Restaurants generally open from early morning till 10 o'clock:00 PM to 11:00 PM.

 Ethiopia observes its own calendar and numerous public and religious holidays, including both Christian and Muslim celebrations.